-15 Chad, Democratic Republic of the Congo, Nigeria.
+Cameroon, Chad, Democratic Republic of the Congo, Mozambique, Niger and Nigeria.

-16 Cameroon, Chad, Democratic Republic of the Congo, Mozambique, Niger and Nigeria.
+&lt;sup>15 Chad, Democratic Republic of the Congo, Nigeria.

 Executive Board EB/140/46 report by the Secretariat on Human Resource update, Nov.
 2016.

 - (b) To strengthen national polio certification committees and documentation processes in all countries for declaration of poliomyelitis eradication. - (c) To sustain a polio-free Region after certification of polio eradication.